I won't accept bribe from anybody - Greater Accra Regional Minister warns

 The sites are Muni-Pomadze, Densu Delta, Sakumono, Songor and Keta.

-According to the Minister, there are some individuals going round using his name to extort money from innocent Ghanaians.
+According to the Minister, there are some individuals going around using his name to extort money from innocent Ghanaians.

 He admonished the public to note such persons are fraudsters and therefore shouldn't pay money to them.

-He further warned the fraudsters and those who pay them money to stop as he won't spare none of them when caught.
+He further warned the fraudsters and those who pay them money to stop as he won't spare any of them when caught.

 He told host Kwami Sefa Kayi during Peace FM's ''Kokrokoo'' that he will ensure the culprits are arrested and prosecuted.